Researcher's Profile

 Research Interests

-My research topic is on the newly burgeoning area of “economic security,” which has become somewhat of a buzzword here in Japan.
-This was arguably prompted by various developments that changed the nature of international environment surrounding Japan, such as the rise of increasingly powerful and assertive China and Russian invasion of Ukraine, as well as the shift in technology where many of the emerging and advanced technologies have become “dual-use” in nature.
-This has led to the “securitization of economy,” which has brought with it numerous new research topics.
+The research topics at the Igata Lab is on the newly burgeoning area of “economic security,” which has become somewhat of a buzzword here in Japan.
+This was arguably prompted by various developments that changed the nature of the international environment surrounding Japan, such as the rise of increasingly powerful and assertive China, Russian invasion of Ukraine, and the arrival of the Trump 2.0 administration.
+In addition to these international developments, the shift in technology where many of the emerging and advanced technologies have become “dual-use” in nature has led to the “securitization of economy,” which has brought with it numerous new research topics.
 Ones that I’m working on are:

 1. Economic Security: Comparative studies of “economic security” policies being pursued by various countries.